 As we described in our previous post “Discover Puglia.
-Road Trip Itinerary”, Otranto is considered one the most beautiful seaside towns in all Puglia.
+Road Trip Itinerary”, Otranto is considered one of the most beautiful seaside towns in all of Puglia.
 And we unanimously selected it as our favourite town on that trip.

 This post describes its pros and cons, attractions, beaches, tours, restaurants and bars, and other towns that can be visited nearby.

 Otranto is located on the east coast of the Salento peninsula.
 The Strait of Otranto, to which the city gives its name, connects the Adriatic Sea with the Ionian Sea and separates Italy from Albania.